SC1684_078

 heels in the packing, till E. reminded us; stopped

-at once, bathed, dressed + went Mr. Harris led + gave
+at once, bathed, dressed & went Mr. Harris led & gave

-us a very mournful discourse; ordinarily [most]
+us a very mournful discourse; ordinarily what

-has to say is very good, I think; they may or may
+has to say is very good, I think; they may or may not

 have a meeting next week.
-E. wanted to play [rook]
+E. wanted to play rook

 have a 3 handed game, but I had to pack.